serefarikan/ethercis/README.md

 cd VirtualEhr/vehr-integration-tests
 mvn integration-test -Dcucumber.options="--glue com.ethercis.vehr src/test/resources/features/RestApiAQL.feature"
 ```

+**If you're using Windows or if your OS default encoding is not UTF-8, make sure that you set JAVA_TOOL_OPTIONS environment variable to -Dfile.encoding=UTF-8 before running mvn from terminal/command prompt** This is needed because openEHR operational template files and test data (XML/JSON) may contain chars which can only be consistently represented with UTF-8.
+Current code base works fine when system default encoding is UTF-8 but the command above fails then run on on OS that does not have UTF-8 as its default encoding.
+Windows does this unfortunately.

 The above mvn command will run a single feature file which will start the embedded server, put some data in and query it using Aql.
 This is a good round-trip scenario to confirm that your development setup is in place and you're able to run EtherCIS based on the code on your disk.